-IV&V is monitoring six findings.
-In this period, two preliminary concerns were escalated to a risk.
-In total, there are four risks and two preliminary concerns.
-The four risks are rated low.
-Three are in the Project Management category and one is in the Requirements Management category.
+IV&V is monitoring seven findings.
+In total, there are five risks and two preliminary concern.
+One risk was raised to medium and the other 4 risks are rated low.
+Three fall into the Project Management category and two are in the Software Development category.